code-423n4/2023-05-maia/README.md

 *Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*

-There are a couple of know issues that are intended and not in scope for this audit:
+There are a couple of known issues that are intended and not in scope for this audit:
 - Rebases and Fee-On-Transfer tokens are not supported.
 - Ulysses AMM (Ulysses Pools and Ulysses Tokens) only supports tokens with 18 decimals, but Ulysses Omnichain accounting supports tokens with any decimals and converts them to 18 decimals.
 - There are contracts that allow to renounce ownership and do not override renounceOwnership function from `solady` library.